 Each week in Science Matters, Dr. Suzuki examines how changes in science and technology affect our lives and the world around us.

 Please contact us for more information or to book David Suzuki for your next event.

-The Covid-19 crisis has had two enormous and related consequences: 1) brought much of human activity to a halt and 2) given nature a respite from human activity.
+The Covid-19 crisis has had two enormous and related consequences: 1) It brought much of human activity to a halt and 2) It has given nature a respite from human activity.
 Both provide an opportunity to reset society’s priorities and to head in a different direction.